knative/docs/docs/eventing/samples/writing-receive-adapter-source/01-theory.md

 ## Separation of concerns
 ### Contributor:
 * Receive Adapter (RA) - process that receives incoming events.
-* Implement CloudEvent binding interfaces, we provide libraries for standard access to config.
+* Implement CloudEvent binding interfaces, [cloudevent's go sdk](https://github.com/cloudevents/sdk-go) provides libraries for standard access to configure interfaces as needed.
 * Configuration description (YAML, Go Struct, JSON) links `Receive Adapter` to controller runtime.

 ### Source library (provided by Knative):
 * Controller runtime (this is what we share via injection) incorporates protocol specific config into "generic controller" CRD.
-* Identifying event aspects/characteristics (i.e. value of interest, relevant metadata, etc) to pass along to the serverless system
+* Identifying specific event characteristics (i.e. value of interest, relevant metadata, etc) to pass along to the serverless system
 * Propagating events internally to the system (i.e. cloudevents)

 # Theory
 Quick Introduction to Knative Eventing Sources
-A Source is any Kubernetes object that generates or imports an event and relays that event to another endpoint on the cluster via [CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/primer.md).
+A Knative Source is Kubernetes Custom Resource that generates or imports an event and pushes that event to another endpoint on the cluster via a [CloudEvents](https://github.com/cloudevents/spec/blob/v1.0/primer.md).

 [The specification](https://github.com/knative/eventing/blob/master/docs/spec/sources.md)
 for Knative Eventing Sources contains a number of requirements that